 The State of Workforce Engagement: Candidate and Employee Attitudes, Preferences, and Needs

-There’s no room for debate: the workplace is more complex than ever (and, in many cases, it’s not even a physical ‘place’ for many workers anymore).
+There’s no room for debate: the workplace is more complex than ever (and, in many cases, it’s not even a ‘place’ for many workers).
 Rapid shifts in the priorities of job seekers and employees alike have challenged employers to up their game, and the target continues to move.
-Right now, talent acquisition leaders need to understand what candidates and employees want in order to deliver a great candidate experience, refresh disengaged employees, and improve employee retention.
+Right now, talent acquisition leaders need to understand what candidates and employees want in order to deliver a great candidate experience, boost engagement, and improve employee retention.
 A lot of these things have changed over the past few years and teams that are operating by an outdated playbook may struggle to meet their goals.

-Here’s a look at the key sentiments driving talent acquisition, employee productivity, candidate experience, employee experience, and employee retention right now.
+Here’s a look at the key sentiments driving talent acquisition, candidate experience, employee experience, and employee retention right now.

 Talent Mobility Remains High

 Key takeaway: Business leaders need to continue working on talent acquisition and employee retention simultaneously.
 Virtual events play a key role in this area, offering unlimited options for creative events that offer a great candidate experience, reduce your time to hire, and even help you improve the employee experience.
-You can easily host virtual events that boost employee engagement, facilitate talent development (like virtual trainings and mentoring), and lead to higher employee satisfaction and lower employee turnover rates.
+You can easily host virtual events that boost employee engagement, facilitate talent development (like virtual trainings and mentoring), and lead to higher employee satisfaction.